 It’s also said that people-pleasing can form a bridge to other conditions such as borderline personality disorder and social anxiety disorder.

 Obviously there is nothing wrong with being nice.
-But having the neurotic desire to be nice is dangerous for a number of reasons.
+But having the neurotic desire to be nice is harmful for a number of reasons.
 Here’s why:

 1. You suppress A LOT of emotion